HSK Test in Beijing: The Complete, Definitive Guide for 2023

-HSK1 and HSK2 are designed for basic Chinese learners and therefore fairly short.
+HSK 1 and HSK 2 cover a basic understanding of Chinese and are therefore fairly short.
 The tests consist of only two sections: listening and reading.
-Each section is broken down into a number of questions in the form of multiple choices.
-Questions are presented in both pinyin and characters.
+Each section is broken down into a few questions in the form of multiple choices.
+All questions are presented in pinyin as well as characters.
 There is no writing section.

 Each section is scored out of 100.
-The scores of the two sections are then added together for a final, total score of 200 points, and you need to score at least 120 to pass the tests.
+The two section scores are then added together for a final, total score of 200 points, and you need to score at least 120 to pass the tests.

-From HSK3 onwards, all the questions are presented in Chinese characters only.
-The tests consist of three sections: listening, reading (all multiple choices) and writing.
-The total score is 300 (100 each for listening, reading and writing sections), and you need to score at least 180 to pass the tests.
+From HSK 3 onwards, all the questions are presented in Chinese characters only.
+The tests are broken up into three sections: listening, reading (all multiple choices), and writing.
+The total score is 300 (100 each for listening, reading, and writing sections), and you need to score at least 180 to pass the tests.

-Here’s a chart that summarizes the test structure, time and scoring of each HSK test level:
+The following chart summarizes the test structure, time, and scoring of each HSK test level: